-Note: International students are encouraged to contact the International Center directly at international@uakron.edu with questions about housing, cultural adjustment, climate, insurance, or immigration regulations.
+Note: International students are encouraged to contact the Office of Immigration Services directly with questions about housing, climate, insurance, or immigration regulations.
 Questions concerning degree programs should be directed to the appropriate academic department.

 Fees and Expenses

 Fees subject to change without notice.